avanslaars/next-demo-egghead/README.md

 ## Deploying the code

 * install the latest version of now with `npm install -g now`
-* If you don't have an account, you will be promted for an email address to create an auth token
+* If you don't have an account, you will be prompted for an email address to create an auth token